stampedethegoat/hackday-war3/README.md

 In this way, in my screenboards I could create Template Variables to see the stats of each player.

 ## Moving Forward
-- Save replays into a database automatically
+- Save replays into a database instead of saving it locally
 - Add a section for **Hero Abilities + Levels + Items, Resources (Gold + Wood), Advanced Units**

 ## Bugs